Thermal Conductivity Paper Database

 Study on effective thermal conductivity of zinc sulphide/poly(methyl methacrylate) nanocomposites

 Zinc sulfide nanoparticles were embedded in a poly(methyl methacrylate) matrix to prepare a nanocomposite polymer with a higher thermal conductivity than the pure polymer.
-It was determined by TEM that at a low concentration of filler particles, the particles are uniformly dispersed throughout the ...
+It was determined by TEM that at a low concentration of filler particles, the particles are uniformly dispersed throughout the matrix; however, at higher concentrations, agglomeration of the filler particles occurs.
+The effective thermal conductivity for all samples was found to increase with increasing temperature ...

 Author(s): , ,